RonasIT/react-native-common-modules/README.md

 At the moment this library contains the following components:

-## `AppPressable`
+## UI-components

-Component can be used in the same way as the built-in `Pressable` component, but it also includes opacity control.
+1. `AppPressable` - component can be used in the same way as the built-in `Pressable` component, but it also includes opacity control.

 ### Props